 - The Board trustees continue their focus on Board education.
 Trustees are encouraged to attend seminars and conferences offered through qualified outside organizations.
 In addition, the Board has ramped up its internal education, offering on-site education on various administrative and investment topics.
-The educational opportunities in this fiscal year's education calendar covered real estate investments, emerging market debt, transaction cost management, private equity, private credit, strategic asset allocation, and education from many of TCERA's current investment managers. - The Board elected to maintain the current compounded assumed rate of return of 7.25%.
+The educational opportunities in this fiscal year's education calendar covered currency management, real estate debt strategic asset allocation, and education from many of TCERA's current investment managers.
+In response to the pandemic, consultants and investment managers have provided multiple web based conferences and seminars for trustees, providing another means of obtaining valuable education. - The Board authorized a reduction in the compounded assumed rate of return from 7.25% to 7.00%, effective for the June 30, 2020 actuarial valuation.
 This was the result of the Board's continued analysis of projected investment returns, associated risk, and the recommendations of TCERA's actuary regarding the rate of return assumption.
-The Board acknowledged that maintaining the rate at its current level will place the plan in a favorable position for reaching its long-term investment return goals and achieving full funding status.

-- The Board acknowledged its fiduciary responsibility in administrative matters through the periodic review of Board policies and resolutions.
-The trustees reviewed key policies and took action to update its policy regarding errors and omissions.
-The Board also updated resolutions regarding compensable pay codes. - The Board authorized Staff to contract with a third party to conduct a security assessment of TCERA's pension administration system in an effort to ensure the safety and security of member data.
-The assessment was completed in June of 2019.
+The Board acknowledged that the rate reduction will place the plan in a favorable position for reaching its long-term investment return goals and achieving full funding status. - The Board acknowledged its fiduciary responsibility in administrative matters through the periodic review of Board policies and resolutions.
+The trustees reviewed key policies and took action to update its policies regarding disabilities and community property.
+Hearing officer compensation levels were reviewed and increased to ensure that TCERA attracts and retains qualified hearing officers for disability processes.
+The Board also updated resolutions regarding compensable pay codes.